queueit/ios-webui-sdk/README.md

         if ([exception reason] == [self.engine errorTypeEnumToString:NetworkUnavailable]) {
             //thrown when QueueIT detects no internet connectivity } else if ([exception reason] == [self.engine errorTypeEnumToString:RequestAlreadyInProgress]) {
-            //thrown when request to QueueIT has already been made and currently in progress }
+            //thrown when request to QueueIT has already been made and currently in progress.
+In general you can ignore this.
+        }
     }
 }